FriendsOfEpub/blitz-tasks/README.md

 Put your files in `input` (you can safely add entire folders e.g. unzipped epub).

-Make a custom/modify the existing config file then:
+Make your config file then:

 ```
-gulp --config "./path/to/config.json"
+gulp
 ```

 Your modified folders/files are now available in `output`.